codingjerk/docker-checklist/README.md

 ## Security

-> Security matters, and there are no excuses.
+> Security matters, and there are no excuses

 Docker containers are [quite secure](https://docs.docker.com/engine/security/) itself, but there are vulnerabilities in docker daemon itself,